 But have you ever considered your furnace efficiency rating?
 Do you know what it means?

-Bob Brown Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.
+Bob Brown Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps calculate how much energy is required to heat your home and, essentially, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, essentially, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will produce compared to the amount of energy required to produce the heat.
 For instance, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Keep in mind that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some higher quality, some poorer, so the AFUE rating does not include this in their rating.
-If you worry that your heating system or duct system is not energy efficient, give Bob Brown Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not include this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give Bob Brown a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could possibly save each month.